Grey-headed parakeet: Distribution & habitat

 The grey headed parakeet has a wide range in Southeast Asia.
-It is found in most of Vietnam, the entire country of Laos, most of eastern Cambodia, northern Thailand, in most of Myanmar (except for Tanintharyi Region), in the Yunnan province of China, in far east Bangladesh (extremely rare), nearly all of Northeast India, and far southeast Bhutan.
+It is found in most of Vietnam, the entire country of Laos, most of eastern Cambodia, northern Thailand, in most of Myanmar (except for Tanintharyi Region), in the Yunnan province of China, in far east Bangladesh (extremely rare), nearly all of Northeast India, and the far southeast of Bhutan.
 The global population size is not known, but this bird is reported to be uncommon in China, with varying statuses everywhere else.
-It is found in elevations of up to 2,700 meters in forests consisting of oak, teak, pine, and cedar trees.
-It also resides on deciduous forest hillsides, farmland with scattered trees.
+It is found at altitudes of up to 2,700 metres in forests consisting of oak, teak, pine, and other trees.
+It also resides in deciduous forest hillsides and farmland with scattered trees.
 In Cambodia, it regularly occurs in areas with evergreen and semi-evergreen vegetation.

 Behaviour and ecology

-The grey headed parakeet has a widely varied diet of different species of leaf buds, seeds, fruit, berries, and flowers.
+The grey-headed parakeet has a widely varied diet of different species of leaf buds, seeds, fruit, berries, and flowers.
 It is often seen in flocks or family parties, with larger groups reported.
 It is usually a resident bird, with some seasonal altitudinal movement in response to food availability.
 It often gathers in large flocks to roost at dusk.
-After their breeding season from January–March, females often lay a clutch of 4-5 eggs that are around 28.5 x 22.0mm.
+After their breeding season from January–March, females often lay a clutch of 4-5 eggs that are around 28.5 x 22.0 mm.

 Threats

 The grey-headed parakeet is often captured in the exotic bird trade and many are locally kept as pets.
 They tend to be popular in some small villages in southern China and surrounding areas.
 The constant trapping of birds is greatly affecting the wild population.
 Deforestation and logging of the bird's natural forest habitat is also making a negative impact on the parakeet's population.
-The country of Laos and its uninhabited forest hills seems to act as a safe haven for the species.